Skip to content

 first to identify tables.

-For the moment, this only works on tagged and accessible PDFs.
+Of course, that only works on tagged and accessible PDFs.
+So,

-So, like `paves.image`, it can also use Machine Learning Models™
+like `paves.image`, we can also use Machine Learning Models™ here,

-to do so, which involves nasty horrible dependencyses (we hates
+which involves nasty horrible dependencyses (we hates them, they

 If you'd like to try that, then you can do so by installing the